history | reviews | players | samples | ordering |

 If you ever play through two amplifiers, or record in stereo with your guitar on both sides, you may be interested in the STEREO option.

 The stereo version was suggested to me by Eric Johnson who likes to use his choruses in stereo.
 I made a prototype (#1 stereo pedal) for Eric and he likes it a lot.
 The mid 2001 - 2006 models came standard with a STEREO UPGRADEABLE Ver3 circuit board with a header on it to make the additional stereo board attachable.
+But we ran out of the little stereo boards for those so pre-2006 pedals are not stereo upgradeable.

-In early 2006 we added the stereo circuity onto the chorus board (ver4) so the extra "stereo board" is no longer needed.
+In early 2006 we added the stereo circuity onto the main chorus board (ver4) so the extra "stereo board" is no longer needed.
 Here is a picture of the Ver4 boards, mono on the left and with the added stereo option on the right:

 You can see the blue BIAS trimpot and the white MIX trimpot

 near the center of the boards.
+Note the setting of the white trimpots, this

 With the stereo option, the sound from the normal output jack is exactly the same as our standard MONO Chorus, so there are no drawbacks to the STEREO model.
 The stereo option is $50 extra on a new standard chorus or Bichorus pedal.